libpfasst/LibPFASST/docs/source/tutorial.rst

 The order of the command line parameters is not important except that they must come after the input file is specified.

-To run an example that does the actual PFASST algorithm
+To run an example that does the actual PFASST algorithm using 8 processors

-`$ mpirun -n 32 ./main.exe multi_level.nml`
+`$ mpirun -n 8  ./main.exe multi_level.nml`

 The main program is in `src/main.f90` and can be used as a template for building applications using LibPFASST.
 The main routine here only initializes MPI, calls a routine ``run_pfasst`` to run the PFASST algorithm, then closes MPI.